 A ventilated refuse chute has been integrated on each residential floorplate opposite the main lift core.
-It would have a tri-separator to allow residents to select the type of waste.
-A tri-separating compaction machine would automatically separate the waste types into separate 1100L Eurobins.
+This would contain a tri-separator compaction machine which provides a facility for residents to recycle separate waste streams which are then sorted into separate 1100L Eurobins.
 The refuse store has been sized in line with 'GD 04 Waste Storage and Collection Guidance for New Developments with 0.43sqm of space for each apartment.
 Compacted General Waste will be collected by a private collection.